-Love ’em or leave ’em, hot dogs are big in Chicago, and if your kids haven’t begged for one yet, they will soon.
-We love the on-the-go ease (no silverware!) and colorful condiments (kids get a pass where the sacrilege of using ketchup is concerned).
+There is quite literally a nationally designated month or day for almost everything.
+No joke, even drinking straws have a designated day to be celebrated.
+But there’s one that we can let pass without mention because, well, we’re Chicago.
+And, July is National Hot Dog Month.
+Love ’em or leave ’em, hot dogs are foot-long big in Chicago, and if your kids haven’t begged for one yet, they will soon.
+We love the on-the-go ease (no silverware!) and colorful condiments (kids get a pass on the sacrilege of using ketchup).
 Grab one at a legendary local spot and turn eating into an adventure.
 Scroll to discover a classic drive-in, counter-service icon and more.

 The Kitschy Favorite: Gene & Judes